 ^{49.} Wisconsin State Legislature.
 (2016, August).
-Chapter N 7 rules of conduct.https://docs.legis.wisconsin.gov/ code/admin_code/n/7.pdf
+Chapter N 7 rules of conduct. https://docs.legis.wisconsin.gov/code/admin_code/n/7.pdf

-- Practicing nursing while under the influence of alcohol, illicit drugs, or while impaired by the use of legitimately prescribed pharmacological agents or medications. - Inability to practice safely due to alcohol or other substance use, psychological or physical illness or impairment. - Executing an order which the licensee knew or should have known could harm a patient. - Improper supervision or allowing unlicensed practice. - Improper prescribing, dispensing, or administering medication or drugrelated offenses.50
+- and welfare of the patient or client. - Practicing nursing while under the influence of alcohol, illicit drugs, or while impaired by the use of legitimately prescribed pharmacological agents or medications. - Inability to practice safely due to alcohol or other substance use, psychological or physical illness or impairment. - Executing an order which the licensee knew or should have known could harm a patient. - · Improper supervision or allowing unlicensed practice. - Improper prescribing, dispensing, or administering medication or drugrelated offenses.
+50